Best Of17 min read

 • Limited automation compared to most competitors

-• Not the right fit for teams needing advanced reporting
+• Not right for teams needing advanced reporting

-• Free plan is genuinely quite restricted (250 contacts goes fast)
+• Free plan is quite restricted (250 contacts goes fast)

 9. Keap — Best for Service Businesses That Need CRM + Automation + Invoicing